What Does the Bible Say About Helping Others Who Won’t Help Themselves?

 10. Philippians 2:4 – “Let each of you look not only to his own interests, but also to the interests of others.”
 This verse encourages a mindset of considering others’ needs alongside one’s own.
 It promotes a community-oriented approach, where helping others, including those struggling to help themselves, is a shared responsibility.

-See also What Does the Bible Say About Dance?
+See also What Does the Bible Say About Social Anxiety?

 These verses collectively present a balanced biblical approach to helping others.
 They emphasize compassion, practical aid, and a heart of service, while also advocating for personal responsibility and self-improvement.
 The Bible encourages believers to assist those in need, but to do so with wisdom and discernment, aiming not just to provide temporary relief but to foster long-term growth and self-sufficiency.